AzulGarza/lineartestr/paper/paper.md

 ## `lineartestr` package

-The `lineartestr` package includes the function `dominguez_lobato_test` which performs the algorithm developed by Domínguez and Lobato.
+The `lineartestr` package includes the function `dominguez_lobato_test` which performs the algorithm developed by Domínguez and Lobato [@lobato].
 This function receives the four main parameters of the algorithm:

 1. `model`: a fitted linear model.
 The package can handle any fitted linear model compatible with the `update()` function such as `stats::lm()` [@r] or `lfe::felm()` [@lfe].
 Also the function can receive ARMA models (which are linear models) fitted from `forecast::Arima()` [@forecast].